janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 When I execute this on my machine, it now takes **0.8 seconds** to generate the thumbnails.
-That's a **9x speedup** compared to the MiniMagick version, and all we did was change the constant name.
+That's a **9x speedup** compared to the MiniMagick version, and all we had to do was change the constant name.

 This is because the Vips module uses [libvips] to generate thumbnails, which [performs significantly better than ImageMagick][benchmarks] (see [Why is